fernicar/ComfyUI_Limited/README.md

 # ComfyUI_Limited: A Lightweight Alternative

 Get started with ComfyUI Limited, a stripped-down alternative to run your [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that meets the minimum requirements for a quick and lightweight graph interface experience.
+Just like a workflow viewer.

 ## Why Limited Mode?